Jaka Klobučar: Professional career

 Klobučar has played with Krka Novo Mesto, Geoplin Slovan, Partizan Belgrade, Union Olimpija, Ostuni Basket and ratiopharm ulm.

-On 4 September 2015, he signed for İstanbul BB, where he spent three seasons.
-On August 7, 2018, he signed with Galatasaray of the Turkish Basketbol Süper Ligi (BSL).
+On 4 September 2015 he signed for İstanbul BB, where he spent three seasons.
+On 7 August 2018 he signed with Galatasaray of the Turkish Basketbol Süper Ligi (BSL).

-On November 3, 2019, he signed with Élan Chalon of the French LNB Pro A.
+On 3 November 2019 he signed with Élan Chalon of the French LNB Pro A.

-On January 20, 2021, he moved back to Turkey for Büyükçekmece Basketbol.
+On 20 January 2021 he moved back to Turkey for Büyükçekmece Basketbol.

-On November 9, 2021, Klobučar signed with Aris of the Greek Basket League, temporarily replacing the injured Olivier Hanlan on the team's roster.
+On 9 November 2021 Klobučar signed with Aris of the Greek Basket League, temporarily replacing the injured Olivier Hanlan on the team's roster.
 On December 10 of the same year, he officially parted ways with the Greek club, having appeared in two league matches and averaging 7.5 points and 3 assists per contest.

+During the 2023–2024 season, Klobučar played for Cedevita Olimpija in the Slovenian League and helped the team win the national championship, the Slovenian Cup and the Super Cup.

+In January 2025, Klobučar with Geoplin Slovan.
+Later that month, he left the team and signed with Stjarnan of the Icelandic Úrvalsdeild karla.